Inside this Issue

 Gifts and bequests that are donated to the Braille & Talking Book Library are used to enhance the services that we provide.
 We appreciate the generosity of those that give and we miss those patrons who have been honored with memorials.
 All donations are considered a charitable donation and therefore are tax-deductible.
 When making a donation, please include the address of those to be notified for memorials or donations in honor of a special occasion or person.

 The donations that you make are used to help us better serve our patrons.
 Donations have been used to purchase descriptive DVDs, celebrate the work of our volunteers, honor our readers who are 100 years old or older, and support reading programs such as the summer reading program.
 You can designate a specific purpose for your gift.
-If you have any questions, call your reader advisor at 1-800-423-6665.

 SD Braille and Talking Book Library